Miscellaneous Short Essays

 Interceptive Orthodontics Definition:

-It is that phase of the science & art of orthodontics employed to recognize & eliminate potential irregularities & malpositions of the developing dentofacial complex
+Interceptive Orthodontics is that phase of the science and art of orthodontics employed to recognize and eliminate potential irregularities and malpositions of the developing dentofacial complex

 Interceptive Orthodontics Procedures:

-• It is the planned extraction of certain deciduous teeth & later specific permanent teeth in orderly sequence & pre-determined pattern
+- Serial Extraction is the planned extraction of certain deciduous teeth and later specific permanent teeth in an orderly sequence and pre-determined pattern

-• Removal of soft tissues & bony barriers
+- Removal of soft tissues and bony barriers

 Question 6.
 Exfoliative cytology.